tasmota/docs/docs/TFL.md

     ```
     build_flags             = ${env:tasmota32_base.build_flags}
                             -DUSE_BERRY_TF_LITE
-                            -DESP_NN ; use optimized kernels for ESP32
+                            -DESP_NN ; use optimized kernels for ESP32/ESP32-S3
-                            -DUSE_I2S ; add only for speech/microphone use
+                            -DUSE_I2S_ALL ; add only for speech/microphone use
     lib_extra_dirs          = lib/libesp32, lib/libesp32_div, lib/lib_basic, lib/lib_i2c, lib/lib_div, lib/lib_ssl, lib/libesp32_ml
     ; lib/libesp32_ml is important to include
     ```

+Currently supported targets: ESP32 and ESP32-S3.

 ## Different Levels of TensorFlow

 [TensorFlow](https://www.tensorflow.org) is an open-source machine-learning platform that is widely adopted and thus is a whole ecosystem with tools, libraries and a huge community.
 It is not application specific and can be used for all kind of tasks.